Using Pain Medication During Labor Safely

 An additional concern about narcotics is their effect on the mind, impairing the ability to focus.
 When combined with natural pain relievers, however, properly used medical pain relievers can get a laboring woman back on track by providing temporary relief, which allows her to rest and recharge.
 Here is what every mother-to-be should know about choosing and using narcotic pain medication during labor.

-How Narcotics Work
+How Narcotics Work During Labor

-Narcotic analgesics (such as Demerol, morphine, Nubain, Stadol and Fentanyl) relieve pain by blocking the pain receptors in the brain.
+Narcotic analgesics (such as Demerol, morphine, Nubain, Stadol and Fentanyl) reduce pain during childbirth by blocking the pain receptors in the brain.
 Analgesics affect different persons differently.
 Not only does the degree of pain relief narcotics provide vary from woman to woman, so do the mental and emotional side effects.
 Some mothers feel a lot of relief within 20 minutes of the shot, some report only slight relief.

 Others report little pain relief, claiming the foggy mind was worse than a hurting body.
 Some women enjoy the euphoria a narcotic pain medication during labor can cause; a floaty feeling that helps them take their mind off their labor.
 Other mothers find narcotics compromise their ability to make decisions that benefit their labor progress.
 If a mother’s mind is too muddled to participate in managing her labor with movement and changes of position, her labor may be prolonged, as will her pain.
 Narcotics can also make you feel very sleepy, so much so that you sleep between contractions and wake only as each one peaks, unable to focus and stay “on top” of the contractions.